cloud-gov/django-uaa/docs/quickstart.rst

 receive any additional variables provided by `context processors
 <https://docs.djangoproject.com/en/stable/ref/templates/api/>`_.

-**uaa_client/oauth2_error.html**
+**uaa_client/login_error.html**

-Used to show that the user has encountered some sort of OAuth2 error when trying to authenticate with cloud.gov.
+Used to show that the user has encountered some sort of error when trying to authenticate with cloud.gov, or when trying to associate a cloud.gov user with a Django user.
 The context contains a single variable, ``error_code``, which can have a variety of string values, including:

-``'invalid_code_or_nonexistent_user'``
+``'authenticate_failed'``
+    This means that the underlying call to :func:`django.contrib.auth.authenticate` returned ``None`` instead of
+    a user.
+The actual reasons for the failure depend on the :class:`uaa_client.authentication.UaaBackend` your project is
-    Either the OAuth2 code passed back from the cloud.gov's authorize endpoint was invalid, or there exists no ``User`` model with an email address corresponding to the user who just logged in via cloud.gov.
+    configured to use; it could mean, for instance, that the OAuth2 code passed back from the cloud.gov's authorize endpoint was invalid, or there exists no user model with an email address corresponding to the user who just logged in via cloud.gov.

-The meaning of other error codes can be discovered by examining the ``uaa_client.views`` module.
+The other error codes generally refer to mishaps in the OAuth2 protocol and can be discovered by examining the ``uaa_client.views`` module.

 Using the fake cloud.gov server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~